-Grouping the agri-food value chain into meat and dairy pathways, the structure of the agri-food value chain as described in the BIO Model is presented in Table 7.
-In order to summarise the 138 sectors in the BIO model, the value chains components are categorised as follows:
+Grouping the agri-food value chain into meat and dairy pathways, we present the structure of the agri-food value chain as described in the BIO Model in Table 7.
+As the BIO model contains 138 sectors, in summarising the value chains we categorise components as follows:

-- Primary 1: The Primary Inputs from the same Value Chain (e.g. Milk for the Dairy Products Value Chain) - Primary 2: Other Primary Inputs from the Value Chain (e.g. Milk for the Beef and Veal Meat Products Value Chain) - Secondary 1: The Secondary Inputs from the same Value Chain (e.g. Dairy Processing for the Dairy Products Value Chain)

-- Secondary 2: Other Primary Inputs from the Value Chain (e.g. Dairy Products for the Beef and Veal Meat Products Value Chain) - Industry: All other Industrial Inputs into the Value Chain - Services: All other Service Inputs into the Value Chain - Energy: Energy Inputs into the Value Chain
+- Primary 1: The Primary Inputs from the same Value Chain (i.e. Milk for the Dairy Products Value Chain) - Primary 2: Other Primary Inputs from the Value Chain (Milk for the Beef and Veal Meat Products Value Chain) - Secondary 1: The Secondary Inputs from the same Value Chain (Dairy Processing for the Dairy Products Value Chain) - Secondary 2: Other Primary Inputs from the Value Chain (Dairy Products for the Beef and Veal Meat Products Value Chain) - Industry: All other Industrial Inputs into the Value Chain - Services: All other Service Inputs into the Value Chain - Energy: Energy Inputs into the Value Chain

-Utilising the Leontief Inverse Matrix, direct and indirect inputs per unit of output are produced.
+We utilise the Leontief Inverse Matrix to produce the Direct and Indirect Inputs per unit of Output.
 Table 7 describes the share of the output multiplier from each of the meat and dairy value chains.
 The value chains can be grouped into three categories.
 The pastoral meat value chains (beef, sheep and other) have the highest share of primary inputs at about 25%, reflecting both the relatively extensive nature, combined with lower value added processing.
-The next group at about 18% contains the higher value added dairy, and the pig meat sectors, while the heavily industrialised poultry sector has the lowest share of value added in the Primary sector.
+The next group at about 18% contains the higher value added dairy, seafood and pig meat sectors, while the heavily industrialised poultry sector has the lowest share of value added in the Primary sector.
 Processing has the highest share of the multiplier with 40-65% for Secondary 1, highest for poultry and lowest for beef.
 Secondary 2, which is predominantly processed animal feed, is highest for the pig sector, reflecting its reliance on processed feed.
 Other services and industrial inputs (including fertilisers and pesticides) account for a similar proportion of the multiplier as the Primary sector.
 Overall energy inputs are relatively low at about 2-3%.

-Share of Multiplier Primary1 Primary2 Secondary1 Secondary2 Industry Services Energy Total Beef and veal 18.9 8.4 43.6 6.8 6.6 12.6 3.1 100.0 Pig meat 13.7 3.9 49.0 12.4 6.2 11.6 3.2 100.0 Sheep meat 19.5 4.0 50.2 6.0 5.7 11.8 2.9 100.0 Poultry meat 6.1 1.1 64.8 4.9 6.6 13.2 3.4 100.0 Dairy Products 15.0 3.4 55.2 3.4 3.9 17.3 1.8 100.0
+Share of Multiplier Primary1 Primary2 Secondary1 Secondary2 Industry Services Energy Total Beef and veal 18.9 8.4 43.6 6.8 6.6 12.6 3.1 100.0 Pig meat 13.7 3.9 49.0 12.4 6.2 11.6 3.2 100.0 Sheep meat 19.5 4.0 50.2 6.0 5.7 11.8 2.9 100.0 Poultry meat 6.1 1.1 64.8 4.9 6.6 13.2 3.4 100.0 Other meat 22.2 4.3 49.9 5.8 5.9 9.6 2.2 100.0 Dairy Products 15.0 3.4 55.2 3.4 3.9 17.3 1.8 100.0

-The Distribution of Value Across the Agri-Food Value Chain
+Table 16 The Distribution of Value Across the Agri-Food Value Chain